Bauddhik-Geeks/Coding/JavaScript/freecodecamp/Basic JavaScript/README.md

  <br>

-##  Basic of java
+##  Basic of JavaScript

-**This JavaScript is the world's most popular programming language.<BR>Which is used as a programming language for web Development.It is easy to learn.**
+**This JavaScript is the world's most popular programming language.<BR>Which is used as a programming language for web Development.
+It is easy to learn.**

 **The extension is .js.**<br>
-**To run javascript you have to instll node.js or another way is you can use in Html**<br>
+**To run javascript you have to install node.js or another way is you can use in Html**<br>

 ## Comment is js